What is flash fiction? Think of it this way: it’s like a short story, but it’s actually an even shorter story.

 - Flash Fiction: a story comprised of about 1,000-1,500 words

 Flash fiction should always stand on its own and act as a complete story rather than a vignette or scene.
-However, flash fiction is also unique in that it sometimes only tells the sparsest version of a story—merely hinting at something that is clearly much more layered and complex.
+However, it is also unique in that it sometimes only tells the sparsest version of a story—merely hinting at something that is clearly much more layered and complex.
 Though it may appear deceptively simple, crafting an effective piece of flash fiction is actually quite challenging, as each word and sentence must serve the purpose of propelling the story forward.

 42 Flash Fiction Prompts for Writers of All Ages